Algebraic Weaves and Braid Varieties: The Combinatorics of Weaves

+\begin{definition} Let $P\sse\R^2$ be a regular $n$-gon.
+Consider triangulation $\tau$ of $P$ such that the vertices and edges of $P$ are vertices and edges of the triangulation $\tau$, though $\tau$ may contain vertices inside of $P$.
+By definition, $\tau$ is said to be admissible if each of the edges is oriented and labeled by a permutation $u$ such that every triangle is one of the following two types:

+That is, either all three sides of one triangle of $\tau$ are labeled by the same simple reflection $s_i$ and the edges do not form a 3-cycle, or the sides are labeled by permutations $u,v$ and $u\cdot v$ such that $\ell(u\cdot v)=\ell(u)+\ell(v)$ as depicted above (and edge orientations also are as in the figure).
+By definition, we call such triangles \emph{admissible}. \end{definition}

+\begin{remark} Note that the edges in $\tau$ are oriented, but the triangles are \emph{not} oriented, and so neither is the triangulation $\tau$ itself.
+The orientation on edges is used below only to illustrate the way we read and concatenate edge labels: if we follow the edge labeled by $u$ in the direction opposite to its orientation, then we read the label as $u^{-1}$. \end{remark}

+Now, given an admissible triangulation $\tau$ as in Definition \ref{def:admissible_triang}, we can algorithmically construct a weave $\ww(\tau)$ associated to it.
+For this, we make some additional choices.
+This is done as follows:

-We will call such triangulations {\it admissible}.
-Given an admissible triangulation, we can algorithmically construct a weave, as follows.
-Choose a reduced expression for the permutation on every edge, then for triangles of the second type we can concatenate the reduced expressions for $u$ and $v$ and get a reduced expression for $uv$, which is possibly different from the one we chose.
-The two reduced expressions are related by a sequence of braid moves, which are translated to 6- and 4-valent vertices for weaves.
-The triangles of the first type corresponds to the trivalent vertices.
-Up to equivalence, this gives a well-defined weave, cf. Remark \ref{rem: equivalent weaves}.
-Note that the weaves we obtain do not have caps or cups.
+\begin{enumerate} \item Choose a reduced expression for the permutation on every edge.
+For triangles of the second type, we then concatenate the reduced expressions for $u$ and $v$ and get a reduced expression for $uv$.
+This can be represented by a (piece of a) weave with no vertices at all.
+Now, this resulting reduced expression for $uv$ is possibly different from the one initially assigned to $uv$.
+Since two reduced expressions are related by a sequence of braid moves, which are translated to 6- and 4-valent vertices for weaves, we can draw a weave (just with 4- and 6-valent vertices) representing that sequence and connecting these two reduced expressions for $uv$.
+Note that the resulting weave on such a triangle of the second type depends on this choice of a sequence of braid moves.
+That said, any two such weaves are related by weave equivalences, by Theorem~\ref{thm: ben}.(a).\\

+\item For triangles of the first type, with edges labeled by $s_i$, we associate a weave consisting of a single trivalent vertex of the corresponding color $s_i$.